Sparky

 • House size and number of zones.
 A 3-bedroom home with a single zone is a fundamentally different job to a 5-bedroom home with 4 zones.
 More rooms means more ductwork, more diffusers, and a larger capacity unit.

 • Roof space access.
 The indoor unit needs at least 500mm clearance in the roof cavity.
-Low-pitch roofs, cathedral ceilings, or cluttered roof spaces add significant labour time or may require alternative mounting solutions.
+Low-pitch roofs, cathedral ceilings, or cluttered roof spaces add significant labour time or may require slim-line indoor units designed for tight spaces.

 • New installation vs replacement.
 Replacing an existing ducted system reuses existing ductwork routes and penetrations, saving 30–40% compared to a full new install.
-However, old ductwork (15+ years) may need replacing due to degraded insulation and loose joints.
+However, old ductwork (15+ years) often needs replacing due to degraded insulation and loose joints.

 • Insulation quality.
 A well-insulated home needs a smaller capacity system.
 Poor insulation means oversizing the unit, which costs more upfront and more to run.

 • Brand and efficiency rating.
-Premium brands (Daikin, Mitsubishi Electric) with higher energy star ratings cost more than budget options but deliver lower running costs and longer warranties.
+Premium brands (Daikin, Mitsubishi Electric) with higher energy star ratings cost more upfront but deliver lower running costs and longer service life.

 • Existing ductwork condition.
 If existing ductwork has degraded R-value, condensation damage, or loose joints, it needs replacing alongside the new unit.
-This is common in systems over 15 years old.
+Flex duct in hot roof spaces may only last 10–12 years before insulation deteriorates.

 City and Regional Price Comparison